 In order to fulfil their potential, we believe that a child needs to feel safe and happy at school.
 Spooner Row Primary is a small school; our staff pride themselves on getting to know all the children well.
 Our pupils are very welcoming and accepting.
 We encourage and celebrate this.
 As part of the ‘learning plan’ for children with SEN we will work together with families to produce a ‘one page profile’ so that we can understand the child as a person, learn about their interests, their likes and dislikes and the things that will help them to succeed at school.
-As a school we will be looking to develop children's resilience, perseverance and independence through 'Growth Mindset' culture.

 As a school we have created a positive culture to prevent bullying and to tackle it when it occurs.
 All forms of bullying and harassment are dealt with promptly, firmly and consistently and are in line with relevant Norfolk LA policies.
 See our anti-bullying policy here.